Skip to main content

 note

-In this example response provided, id represents the Id for the experiment, while variationId is the specific variant of the experiment that the visitor is exposed to.
+In the example response, id represents the ID for the experiment, while variationId is the specific variation of the experiment that the visitor is exposed to.

 Custom data